theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-define.md

 | Column names of Key figures           | EnterpriseID                                              | Technical name<br>  If techn. name is empty: name of the base measure.  <br> If name of the base measure is empty: EnterpriseID. <br>**Tip:** In case of duplicate names, change the technical name in the BEx Query Designer. |
 | Character limit for dimension members | max.
 60 characters      | -      |

-{: .box-warning }
-**Warning:** **Beta-Version - Breaking changes possible** The component is in beta phase.
-Breaking changes can be released anytime.
-Extractions might not be backward-compatible, i.e. it can be necessary to rebuild all BICS extractions from scratch after a software update.
-Avoid using BICS in the production environment.

 ### Selecting Measure (Key Figures), Dimensions and Properties
 When an object is selected, in the main main window of the component, there is a tree structure at the left hand-side.